Responsive image slider/carousel built with SCSS and plain JS

 Peace.

-Marked as helpful1@elaineleungPosted about 2 years ago@AntoineC-dev Thanks for the useful info, Antoine, really appreciate it, and please keep them coming, as I've still got lots to learn about accessibility.
+Marked as helpful1@elaineleungPosted over 2 years ago@AntoineC-dev Thanks for the useful info, Antoine, really appreciate it, and please keep them coming, as I've still got lots to learn about accessibility.
 Peace to you too 😊

-1 - @FahatmahPosted about 2 years ago
+1 - @FahatmahPosted over 2 years ago

 Awesome Work!